 BEFRIENDING GRIEF

-AN IN PERSON THOUGHT-PROVOKING & INTIMATE WORKSHOP FOR THERAPISTS
+AN IN PERSON PERSONAL WORKSHOP FOR THERAPISTS

 “We have forgotten the primary language of grief.
 As a consequence, the terrain of sorrow has become unfamiliar and estranged, leaving us confused, frightened, and lost when grief comes near.”